mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ReInit;
 ~~~

+A ReInit proposal is invalid if the `version` field is less than the version
+for the current group.

 A member of the group applies a ReInit proposal by waiting for the committer to
 send the Welcome message that matches the ReInit, according to the criteria in
 {{reinitialization}}.

-A ReInit proposal is invalid if the `version` field if greater than the version
-for the current group.

 ### ExternalInit